-School Clinic Services 2023 - 2024
+School Clinic Services 2024 - 2025

-The School Nurse provides health screenings, first aid, treatments, and medication administration.
+The School Nurse provides health screenings, first aid, treatments, and medication administration to students enrolled in Norfolk Public Schools.

 Vision and hearing screenings are conducted by the school nurse annually for select students and are scheduled within the first 60 days to be completed during the school year.
-Students in kindergarten and grades three, seven and ten receive vision and hearing screenings according to the VDOE guidelines (Code of Virginia § 22.1-273) Students that are new to Norfolk Public Schools in grades one through twelve during the school year will also be screened within the first 60 days of enrollment.
+Students in kindergarten and grades three, seven and ten receive vision and hearing screenings according to the VDOE guidelines (Code of Virginia § 22.1-273).

+Students that are new to Norfolk Public Schools in grades one through twelve during the school year will also be screened within the first 60 days of enrollment.
 Results of screening deficits are communicated to parents in a relevant and informative format that is designed to increase parental awareness and encourage parental action.
+Parents may choose to opt out of the state mandatory screenings by contacting their child's school nurse.

 The registered nurse is available to consult with parents as needed to address any health issue or concern of students.
 Information regarding the health condition of the student may be disclosed to school board employees in accordance with state and federal law governing the disclosure of information contained in student scholastic records.
 In order for the nurse to provide medication or treatments, the following guidelines must be met:

-- All prescription medications or treatments administered by the nurse during the school day must have a written physician's order with a parent /guardian's signature, permitting nurse administration, or in her absence, the principal's designee. - The nurse may give nonprescription medication to students only with the written permission of the parent or guardian.
-A medication administration form must be completed with parent/guardian signature. - ☐ This medication form(s) are available in the Forms and Releases section of the Handbook, your child's school, and on the nps.k12.va.us website and is valid for one school calendar year. - Medication must be in its prescribed bottle.
+• All prescription medications or treatments administered by the nurse during the school day must have a written physician's order with a parent /guardian's signature, permitting nurse administration, or in her absence, the principal's designee.

+• The nurse may give nonprescription medication to students only with the written permission of the parent or guardian.
+A medication administration form must be completed with parent/guardian signature.

+• This medication form(s) is available in the Forms and Releases section of the Handbook, your child's school, and on the nps.k12.va.us website and is valid for one school calendar year.

+• Medication must be in its prescribed bottle.
 Over-the-counter medication must be in a sealed, unopened bottle.
-All medication will be secured in the clinic according to NPS protocol. - A parent or guardian must deliver medication to the school nurse, as students will not permitted to transport medication. - ☐ For any changes in medication, the parent must provide written authorization signed by the prescriber. - ☐ The parent/guardian (or adult parent designee) must pick up all medicine at the end of the school year. - ☐ The school nurse must appropriately discard all left over medicine on the last day of the school year.
+All medication will be secured in the clinic according to NPS protocol.

+• A parent or guardian must deliver medication to the school nurse, as students will not permitted to transport medication.

+• For any changes in medication, the parent must provide written authorization signed by the prescriber.

+• The parent/guardian (or an adult parent designee) must pick up all medicine at the end of the school year.

+• The school nurse must appropriately discard all left over medicine on the last day of the school year.